 - Dual diagnosis services

-This clinically supervised program offers round the clock supervision by a large medical staff.
-Our goal is to use non-habit forming medication to stave off some of the worst alcohol withdrawal symptoms, along with plenty of encouragement and support.
+This clinically supervised program offers around-the-clock supervision by a large medical staff.
+Our goal is to use non-habit-forming medication to stave off some of the worst alcohol withdrawal symptoms, along with plenty of encouragement and support.

-Detox at Solution Based Treatment is the first step in a comprehensive addiction treatment program.
-By providing a dynamic and nurturing environment, Solution Based Treatment helps build a foundation for your recovery.
+Detox at SBT is the first step in a comprehensive addiction treatment program.
+Solution Based Treatment & Detox helps build a foundation for recovery by providing a dynamic and nurturing environment.
 Our treatment specialists believe that treatment is just the beginning.
 Recovery empowers you to reach your full potential.
 It starts with alcohol detox, which can be the most challenging part.
+Contact SBT today at 833.999.1941 to learn more about how our caring and compassionate team can help you or your loved one overcome AUD.